Blind Shipping

 Logistics Term

-Blind shipping is when the receiver of goods (also known as the consignee) isn’t aware of who the shipper is and vice versa.
-This method of shipping is mainly used by middle men to ensure that they don’t lose clients to the manufacturers.
-In some cases, carriers are strict about blind shipping by placing some restrictions to ensure that they bill correctly.
-In this case, they accept false names of businesses accompanied by incorrect phone numbers and addresses but the zip codes and city must match those of the actual business.
+Blind shipping is when the receiver of goods (the consignee) isn’t aware of who the shipper is and vice versa.
+Intermediaries mainly use this shipping method to ensure they don’t lose clients to the manufacturers.
+In some cases, carriers are strict about blind shipping by placing restrictions to ensure they bill correctly.
+In this case, they accept false names of businesses accompanied by incorrect phone numbers and addresses.
+Still, the zip codes and city must match the actual companies.

 Blind Shipping - In The Field

-Blind shipping helps the middle men stay ahead of competition because if their product is good, their competitors can’t reach the supplier to work with them as they’re secret.
-Blind shipping is stress free to the middle men because the supplier does all the work while remaining anonymous.
+Blind shipping helps the intermediaries stay ahead of the competition.
+If their product is good, their competitors can’t reach the supplier to work with them as they’re secret.
+Blind shipping is stress-free for the intermediary because the supplier does all the work while remaining anonymous.
 Blind shipping requires several BOL forms because the shipment involves more than one party.
-Wrong details on the BOL form may affect the middle man if the receiver gets to know where the goods actually came from.
+Wrong details on the BOL form may affect the intermediary if the receiver gets to know where the goods came from.
 Blind shipping can be less than a truckload (LTL) or full truckload (FTL).